Renovation

 8. Biting Off More than You Can Chew

 This is especially true if you are living in your home while the renovations are taking place.
 Only work in one room at a time.
-That way, you still have a ton of other space to go to when you’re stressed out!
+That way, you still have a ton of other space to go to when stressed out!

 9. Not Knowing Where to Save